The Benefits of Positive Input Ventilation (PIV) Systems

 PIV Systems

-• The unit is correctly positioned for optimal airflow
+• The unit is positioned correctly for effective airflow

-• The airflow rate is calibrated to suit your home’s size and layout
+• The airflow rate suits your home’s size and layout

-• You receive ongoing support and maintenance guidance
+• You receive the right usage and maintenance guidance

 Who Should Consider a PIV System?

-✔ Those living in older homes with solid walls and poor insulation
+• people living in older homes with poor natural ventilation

 A Few Words From Our Customers